BUAA-SUT/FAILTIM/README.md

-# FAILTIM
-Identifying the Failure-Revealing Test Cases in Metamorphic Testing: A Statistical Approach
+# Identifying the Failure-Revealing Test Cases in Metamorphic Testing: A Statistical Approach